Documentation > Frequently Asked Questions

 git merge upstream/master

-5. Why does the server crash when I turn off ${client.blocking}?
+7. Why does the server crash when I disable the client.blocking option?

 Turning off blocking means that it’s going to keep submitting as many transactions as it can to the server without waiting for a response.
 The server tries to do some throttling to prevent itself from getting overloaded, but if there are too many incoming transaction requests the HStoreSite will eventually run out of memory and crash.